tufailshah786/showing-ground-truth/README.md

 # showing-ground-tuth

-drawing the bounding box on image with the help of annotation file
+Drawing the bounding box on image with the help of annotation file

 First of all you need the latest version of python installed in your pc